 In order to ensure that the best use is made of your GP services, please attend the surgery whenever possible.

-If you need advice you can contact NHS DIRECT on 0845 4647
+If you need advice you can contact 111 for further assistance.

 1.GP visit recommended

 Home visiting makes clinical sense and is the best way of giving medical opinion in cases involving:

 - The truly housebound patient for whom travel to premises by car would cause deterioration in their medical condition

 Following a conversation with a health professional, it may be agreed that a seriously ill patient may be helped by a GP